 Below, you can get an impression of what I was doing and working on.
 Part of the internship also included making this website a bit tidier and better looking.

 19% of the UK population have some form of limitation or impairment, and a fifth of these individuals have trouble accessing current public transport.
-With that in mind, we designed the interior of a novel transport solution for the physically impaired, called AVII (Autonomous Vehicle for Increased Independence).
+With that in mind, we designed the interior of a novel transport solution for the physically impaired called AVII (Autonomous Vehicle for Increased Independence).
 The design specifically caters for wheelchair users, people with auditory and visual impairments, as well as the elderly population.
 At the heart of AVII is its narrow and compact form, allowing it to park perpendicularly.
 Due to its dual door design, (wheelchair) users are able to board from the back and exit to the front of the vehicle, without having to perform tricky turns.
 We started from scratch and did lots of background research, evaluated user needs and translated these into product specifications.
-Initial concepts were then evaluated and crystallised into the final design (as shown in the title image).
+Initial concepts were then concatenated and crystallised into the final design (as shown in the title image).
 The six members of our team then constructed a full-size buck according to a complete CAD model.
 Please note that this was a group project and not my sole work.

 Sensorium is a cross-disciplinary project bridging art and science that creates collaborations across a variety of different faculties of Imperial College London.
 It is an immersive environment exploring the complexity of scientific pursuit that students of this institution face during their studies.
 The journey of an individual is conveyed in the mysterious and unfamiliar setting with the spectacular interactive piece at the end.
 Exploring the path through shadows of unknown to the final reveal, the visitor gains a unique insight of combined engineering, science and design.